neuml/paperai/README.md

 The model will be stored in ~/.cord19

+See the [CORD-19 Analysis with Sentence Embeddings](https://www.kaggle.com/davidmezzetti/cord-19-analysis-with-sentence-embeddings) notebook for a comprehensive example of paperai in action.

 ## Building a report file
 A report file is simply a markdown file created from a list of queries.
 An example report call: